 The public have access to the wood from the car park and from 2 other entrances off Smarden Bell Road and from the Public Right of Way which all lead on to an extensive path network in the wood.
-There are two way marked trails which both start from the car park.
+There are two way-marked trails which both start from the car park.
 The paths can become very muddy with high use during the wet winter months.

 Dering Wood is well used by mainly dog walkers during the daytime and serves communities from Pluckley, Smarden, Egerton, Mundy Bois, Headcorn and others from further afield.
 In Spring, the site has a very good bluebell and wood anemone display.
-The car park can attract antisocial behaviour in the evenings, and has been opened and closed at weekends during 2016 and 2017 and daily since March 2018 to attempt to reduce this behaviour.
+The car park can attract antisocial behaviour in the evenings, and has been opened and closed at weekends and even daily during the previous 5 years to attempt to reduce this behaviour with limited affect.